disaacs/jane_scheduler/README.md

 - GET /schedule - Returns a list of appointments booked for the specified date.

 ### GET /appointments
-Return a list of available appointsment for a specified date and appointment type.
+Return a list of available appointments for a specified date and appointment type.
 #### Required parameters
 - `date` - A parseable date string.
 For example `2023-09-30`.
 - `type` - The appointment type.
 One of `initial`, `standard`, `checkin`.